KeithRieck/GRIP-code-generation/java/README.md

 # Java samples and code

 To get this sample to run, you must [install OpenCV](http://opencv.org/downloads.html) on your local machine.
-You will need [Apache Ant](http://ant.apache.org) to build the sample JAR file.
+You will need [Apache Ant](http://ant.apache.org) to build the executable JAR file app.

 Your environment should define the following environment variables: